Africa-Trainovation-Consulting/Bookly/README.md

 # Finished working on the Detail section
 # Started working on the Address section
 # Finished working on the Address section
+# Started working on the change password section